 Team development series 2021 - Present your ideas confidently

-After our previous online workshop with Inkmason in May about Team Collaboration, our second module in this Team Development Series was delivered today with the same group of talented and energetic designers, and this time, they were all located in their Beijing Head Office.
+After our previous online workshop with Inkmason in May about Team Collaboration, our second module in this Team Development Series was delivered today with the same group of talented and energetic designers, who were all located in their Beijing Head Office this time.

-Next, we challenged their ideas by using the critical thinking process, to find out if said ideas were valid or not!
-Again, developing critical thinking skills was another broad topic, so we played a game together (inspired by the True Confessions)!
-This was their favourite activity this time, it's called "A truth or a lie".
-We prepared four short stories, stories that sounded really ridiculous.
-Each time they could pick one from the four and I would read the story aloud.
-Team members took turns to ask questions, any questions that they could ask to help them figure out whether that story was a truth or a lie.
-Making a decision by asking questions was the major learning point in developing critical thinking skills, and this simple and super fun game was a perfect fit.
+Next, we challenged their ideas using the critical thinking process to determine their validity.
+Since developing critical thinking skills is also a broad topic, we engaged in a game inspired by True Confessions called "A Truth or a Lie."
+This activity quickly became their favorite.
+We prepared four short stories, each sounding ridiculously unbelievable.
+Each time, they selected one of the four stories, and I would read it aloud.
+Team members took turns asking questions – any questions that could help them discern whether the story was true or false.
+Making decisions through questioning was the main learning point in developing critical thinking skills, and this simple yet incredibly fun game was a perfect fit.

-There were a few more topics we shared in this workshop including the Principles of presenting ideas, Managing negative self-talk and Online presentation tips.
-These were all important elements for supporting us to present and talk confidently in front of people.
+We covered a few more topics in this workshop, including the principles of presenting ideas, managing negative self-talk, and online presentation tips.
+These were all important elements to help us present and speak confidently in front of others.

-It's all about practice, practice and practice.
-So they were all scheduled with an individual 30-minute coaching session to practice their presentation skills one week after the workshop.
-This was a very practical learning opportunity to improve their presentation abilities.
+It's all about practice, practice, and practice.
+Therefore, each participant was scheduled for an individual 30-minute coaching session to practice their presentation skills one week after the workshop.
+This provided a very practical learning opportunity to enhance their presentation abilities.

 This on-site virtual workshop gave us a very different training experience.
 Even though it was a virtual workshop, we designed the day to make the most of the office space similar to an offline event, to encourage the team interact with each other actively and to physically move around in the office.
 The team really enjoyed meeting all members in one office and appreciated the in-person discussion.